October signals the return of dry conditions in

 Heat index

-October's average heat index is calculated to be a life-threatening hot 45°C (113°F).
+Throughout October, the heat index is appraised at a life-threatening hot 45°C (113°F).

-Attention: Heat exhaustion and heat cramps are quite likely.
-Heatstroke becomes a risk with continued exertion.
+Keep on guard: Heat exhaustion and heat cramps are probable.
+Heatstroke is a possible danger with ongoing physical activity.

 Humidity

-The average relative humidity in October is 58%.
+In October, the average relative humidity is 58%.

 Rainfall